Phan Bội Châu: Relations with the socialists

-Final capture
+Final years

 In 1925, Phan arrived in Shanghai on what he thought was a short trip on behalf of his movement.
 He was to meet with Hồ Chí Minh, who at that time used the name Lý Thụy, one of Hồ's many aliases.
-Hồ had invited Phan to come to Canton to discuss matters of common interest.
-Hồ was in Canton at the Soviet Embassy, purportedly as a Soviet citizen working as a secretary, translator, and interpreter.
+Hồ had invited Phan to come to Guangzhou to discuss matters of common interest.
+Hồ was in Guangzhou at the Soviet Embassy, purportedly as a Soviet citizen working as a secretary, translator, and interpreter.
 In exchange for money, Hồ allegedly informed the French police of Phan's imminent arrival.
 Phan was arrested by French agents and transported back to Hanoi.

-This is disputed by Sophie Quinn-Judge and Duncan McCargo, who point out that this is a legend made up by anti-communist authors, considering that Lâm Đức Thụ's reports showed that the French already had all the information they needed from their own spies.
-Also, according to Quinn-Judge and McCargo, Ho was rapidly gaining adherence from the "best elements" of Vietnamese Quoc Dan Dang to his ideas, thus having no motivation to eliminate Phan, who considered Ho more like a successor, rather than a competitor.
-Thus Ho had plenty reasons to support such a respected activist as a figurehead for his movement.
+This is disputed by Sophie Quinn-Judge and Duncan McCargo, who argued that this is likely propaganda invented by anti-communist authors, considering that Lâm Đức Thụ's reports showed that the French already had all the information they needed from their own spies.
+Also, according to Quinn-Judge and McCargo, Hồ was rapidly gaining supporters from the "best elements" of the Vietnamese nationalist movement to his ideas, thus having no motivation to eliminate Phan, who considered Hồ more as a successor than a competitor.
+Thus, Hồ had plenty of reasons to support such a respected activist as a figurehead for his movement.